layline-io/layline-doc/docs/03-assets/processors-input/asset-input-message.md

 ### Source

-You need to assign a [Timer Source](/docs/assets/sources/asset-source-timer).
+You need to assign either a [Timer Source](/docs/assets/sources/asset-source-timer) or [Email Source](/docs/assets/sources/asset-source-email).
-The Timer Source defines when a message is triggered and what the content of that message is.
+The Source defines the physical parameters to obtain the data.

 ![](.asset-input-message_images/e8a26a3e.png "Timer Source (Input Message)")